matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Symbolic Links**

-- A link is a points to the actual file or directory.
+- A link is a point to the actual file or directory.
 - Use the link as if it were the file.
 - A link can be used to create a shortcut:
     - Use for long file or directory names.